 Am I doing something wrong?

-RE: Change Repository URL without losing manual-added commit-issue references - Added by Vito Marolda over 4 years ago
+RE: Change Repository URL without losing manual-added commit-issue references - Added by Vito Marolda almost 5 years ago

 nobody else faces this kind of issue?

 RE: Change Repository URL without losing manual-added commit-issue references - Added by Konstantin Tkachenko over 3 years ago

 We have the same issue, but with subversion.